7 Great Sources Of Vitamin D You Might Not Have Thought Of

 Egg Yolk

-Fan of the egg white omelet?
+Fan of the egg white omelette?
 You’re doing it all wrong.
-Keep those egg yolks for a great source of Vitamin D. Alternatively, fry, poach, scramble or boil your egg.
+Keep those egg yolks for a great source of vitamin D. Alternatively, fry, poach, scramble or boil your egg.

 Red Meat